 Among the many signs of a stressed-out crested gecko is one that does not exhibit usual behavior for it, be it eating, pooping, moving out unabashedly, and yes, licking!
 So if your crestie is not licking around the way it is usually expected to, it may be a sign of stress.

 That is the reason we would stress (no pun intended!) that you be more concerned about your crested gecko NOT licking around than if it does; as we have asserted above, it is largely its inherent curiosity which compels it to lick objects around it – you included.

 So when it does so, it is completely fine but in case it does not, it may be a sign of stress that you may want to look into and address.

 In extreme cases, it may even be an indication of poor health in which case you would want to take your crestie to the vet as soon as possible without any delay whatsoever.

 One last thing we should mention is that Crested geckos need to open their mouth to lick stuff – obvious, right?
 However, they should only open their mouth to lick, the mouth should not be open all the time!

 Male Crested Geckos Licking their Hemipenis

 Male crested geckos do have a tendency to lick their hemipenis.
 While this may be a sign of sexual desire, it may not always be so.
-For instance, your male cresty may simply be cleaning its genitals.
+For instance, your male crestie may simply be cleaning its genitals.

-After all, sexual desires and instincts in your cresty are akin to most other species, us humans included.
+After all, sexual desires and instincts in your crestie are akin to most other species, us humans included.
 So the ideal scenario in this situation would be for you to pair your male crested gecko with a female one.

 Alongside, you also need to be well prepared for a large brood of baby cresties which may come your way all too soon and suddenly!